Dave Cutler

 David Neil Cutler Sr. (born March 13, 1942) is an American software engineer.
-He developed several computer operating systems, namely Microsoft's Windows NT, and Digital Equipment Corporation's RSX-11M, VAXELN, and VMS.
+He developed several computer operating systems, namely Microsoft Windows NT, and Digital Equipment Corporation's RSX-11M, VAXELN, VMS, and MICA.

 Personal history

 Cutler was born in Lansing, Michigan and grew up in DeWitt, Michigan.
 After graduating from Olivet College, Michigan, in 1965, he went to work for DuPont.

 Cutler holds at least 20 patents, and is affiliate faculty in the Computer Science Department at the University of Washington.

 Cutler is an avid auto racing driver.
 He competed in the Atlantic Championship from 1996 to 2002, scoring a career best of 8th on the Milwaukee Mile in 2000.

 Cutler was elected a member of the National Academy of Engineering in 1994 for the design and engineering of commercially successful operating systems.

 Cutler is a member of Adelphic Alpha Pi Fraternity at Olivet College, Michigan.

 DuPont (1965 to 1971)

 Cutler's first exposure to computers came when he was tasked to perform a computer simulations model for one of DuPont's customers using IBM's GPSS-3 language on an IBM model 7044.
 This work led to an interest in how computers and their operating systems worked.